MailBeez/mailbeez-documentation/pages/03.documentation/04.mailbeez/05.abandoned_cart_advanced/default.en.md

 >>>>>>The modules [Winback Advanced](/documentation/mailbeez/winback_advanced) and [Reorder Advanced](/documentation/mailbeez/reorder_advanced) check for empty carts (configurable) to avoid overlapping campaigns: Customers with products in their carts will not receive these types of emails.

+&nbsp;

+>>>>>>Together with [No Purchase Advanced](/documentation/mailbeez/nopurchase_advanced) you can distinguish between **customers w/o purchase and empty cart** and **customer w/o purchase but items in cart**.
+To achieve this please deactivate the option `Check for previous Orders` and in [No Purchase Advanced](/documentation/mailbeez/nopurchase_advanced) activate the option `Check For Empty Customer Basket`.
+ With these settings the module [No Purchase Advanced](/documentation/mailbeez/nopurchase_advanced) will only target potential customers with empty cart, while "Abandoned Cart Advanced" will follow up on any customer with products in cart.

 #### Take a look at some more great features

 **Powerful campaigns to convert abandoned carts**.